Stefano-Chiado-Piat/OverIp/README.md

 A: Don't worry, it **auto updates** via the repository :D

 ### Q: But i don't want to use Git <br/>
-A: Don't owrry, the releases ( .zip program ) will come soon
+A: Don't worry, the releases ( .zip program ) are coming soon